 Nikola Tesla was probably one of the greatest minds of the 19th and 20th centuries, yet his name is rarely associated with one of his many inventions, AC electric power.
 When we mention the discovery of electricity, or how we came to use it in our modern civilisation, we think first of Thomas Edison, Michael Faraday, Werner Von Siemens or even Benjamin Franklin – even if the latter did only a few experiments, his most famous one being his attempt to discover whether lightning was made of electricity.

-Tesla, born in Croatia in 1856, was attracted to mathematics and physics at an early age and soon turned towards a new field of physics, namely electricity and electromagnetism.
+Tesla, born in the village of Smiljan (now in modern day Croatia) in 1856, was attracted to mathematics and physics at an early age and soon turned towards a new field of physics, namely electricity and electromagnetism.
 After helping to improve the tramways of Zagreb he emigrated to the US, the land of opportunity.
 There he worked under Thomas Edison.
 Quickly their personalities and work methods clashed and Tesla left to set up his own workshop.
 Edison had already established his DC patent while Tesla had other ideas and could see a greater potential in AC power.

 Tesla then designed and sold the patent for an AC generator to George Westinghouse in 1885.
 With this money he was able to invest in his own laboratory and explore further the potential of AC power, especially the wireless capabilities of an AC signal.